nickth3man/mymiamidoctor/memory-bank/activeContext.md

 # Memory Bank: Active Context

 ## Current Task
+Executing Netlify deployment tasks for the MyMiamiDoctor website, including connecting the GitHub repository, configuring build settings, setting up environment variables, and testing the deployment.

+## Previous Tasks
+1. Updating the website hosting plan to use Netlify instead of Vercel for deployment.
-Fixing Next.js build errors in pages where both "use client" directive and metadata exports were present in the same file.
+2. Fixing Next.js build errors in pages where both "use client" directive and metadata exports were present in the same file.

-## Previous Task
-Implementing Netlify CMS integration for the MyMiamiDoctor website to enable content management through a user-friendly admin interface.
+3. Implementing Netlify CMS integration for the MyMiamiDoctor website to enable content management through a user-friendly admin interface.

 ## Approach
-Based on the existing MyMiamiDoctor website (a Next.js application that is approximately 75% complete), I'm implementing a comprehensive Netlify CMS integration that prioritizes:
-1. User-friendly content management
-2. Multilingual support (English and Russian)
-3. Structured content organization
-4. Seamless integration with the existing codebase
+Following a systematic deployment process for the MyMiamiDoctor Next.js application to Netlify, focusing on:
+1. Proper GitHub repository connection
+2. Correct build configuration
+3. Secure environment variable setup
+4. Comprehensive testing across devices and languages

-## Key Components of the CMS Integration
+## Key Components of the Deployment Process
-1. **NetlifyCMS Component** - Client-side component for Netlify Identity integration
+1. **GitHub Integration** - Connecting the repository to Netlify
-2. **Admin Interface** - User-friendly interface for content management
-3. **Content Configuration** - Structured content collections and fields
-4. **Media Management** - Handling of images and other media files
-5. **Editorial Workflow** - Content review and publishing process
-6. **Authentication** - Secure access to the CMS
+2. **Build Configuration** - Setting up the correct build parameters
+3. **Environment Variables** - Configuring necessary environment variables
+4. **Domain Setup** - Preparing for custom domain connection
+5. **Testing Protocol** - Comprehensive verification of all functionality
+6. **Post-Deployment Tasks** - Final configuration and optimization

 ## Implementation Progress
-- Created NetlifyCMS.tsx component for Netlify Identity integration
-- Updated app/layout.tsx to include the NetlifyCMS component
-- Created NETLIFY_CMS_INTEGRATION.md reference document
+- Created NETLIFY_DEPLOYMENT_GUIDE.md with comprehensive deployment instructions
-- Enhanced admin/index.html with improved styling and configuration
+- Verified netlify.toml configuration is properly set up with:
+  - Build settings (base directory, publish directory, build command)
+  - Environment variables
+  - Redirects for API routes
+  - Security headers
+  - Asset optimization
+- Confirmed Next.js configuration is compatible with Netlify deployment
+- Verified package.json has the correct dependencies including @decapcms/app
+- Modified package.json build script to use `--legacy-peer-deps` flag to resolve dependency conflicts between React 18 and Netlify CMS
+- Started the deployment process by connecting GitHub repository to Netlify
+- Encountered and resolved build error related to React version compatibility with Netlify CMS

+## Current Deployment Status
+- GitHub repository successfully connected to Netlify
-- Added NetlifyCMS component to the layout body
+- Build settings configured according to the deployment guide
-- Existing config.yml provides foundation for CMS content structure
+- Build process modified to handle dependency conflicts
-- Fixed build errors in the following pages:
+- Deployment in progress with the updated configuration
-  - app/contact/page.tsx: Removed metadata export while keeping "use client" directive
-  - app/patient-portal/page.tsx: Removed pageMetadata export while keeping "use client" directive

 ## Next Steps
-1. Rewrite the README file
+1. Complete the deployment process following the NETLIFY_DEPLOYMENT_GUIDE.md
-2. The user has decided to stop rewriting the commit messages
-3. Test the CMS functionality
+2. Test the deployed website thoroughly across all pages and functionality
-4. Create documentation for content editors
-5. Verify Copilot commit message generation
+3. Verify multilingual support works correctly in the production environment
+4. Confirm Netlify CMS is accessible and functioning properly
+5. Set up Netlify Identity for user authentication
+6. Update README.md with deployment information